 Extinguishing Electric Vehicle Fires

-Electric vehicle fires can exceed 5,000 degrees F. Applying water or foam may cause a violent eruption as water molecules separate into explosive hydrogen and oxygen gases.
+Electric vehicle fires can exceed 5,000 degrees Fahrenheit.
+Applying water or foam may cause a violent eruption as water molecules separate into explosive hydrogen and oxygen gases.
 FEMA also addresses additional risks of electrical shock, toxic fumes, toxic runoff, and re-ignition.